-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > NAT Forwarding > Port Triggering and click Add.
+1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router.

-3. Click View Existing Applications, and select the desired application.
-The Triggering Port, External Port and Protocol will be automatically filled in.
-The following picture takes application MSN Gaming Zone as an example.

-4. Click OK.
+- 2. Go to Advanced > NAT Forwarding > Port Triggering and click Add. - 3.
+Click View Existing Applications, and select the desired application.
+The External Port, Internal Port and Protocol will be automatically filled with contents.
+The following picture takes application MSN Gaming Zone as an example. - 4.
+Click OK.

-- You can add multiple port triggering rules according to your network need. - · The triggering ports can not be overlapped. - If the application you need is not listed in the Existing Applications list, please enter the parameters manually.
+- 1. You can add multiple port triggering rules according to your network need. - 2.
+The triggering ports can not be overlapped. - 3.
+If the application you need is not listed in the Existing Applications list, please enter the parameters manually.
 You should verify the external ports the application uses first and enter them into External Port field according to the format the page displays.

-11. 3.
+9. 3.
 Make Applications Free from Port Restriction by DMZ

-When a PC is set to be a DMZ (Demilitarized Zone) host on the local network, it is totally exposed to the internet, which can realize the unlimited bidirectional communication between internal hosts and external hosts.
+When a PC is set to be a DMZ (Demilitarized Zone) host in the local network, it is totally exposed to the Internet, which can realize the unlimited bidirectional communication between internal hosts and external hosts.
 The DMZ host becomes a virtual server with all ports opened.
 When you are not clear about which ports to open in some special applications, such as IP camera and database software, you can set the PC to be a DMZ host.

-When DMZ is enabled, the DMZ host is totally exposed to the internet, which may bring some potential safety hazards.
+When DMZ is enabled, the DMZ host is totally exposed to the Internet, which may bring some potential safety hazards.
 If DMZ is not in use, please disable it in time.

-Make the home PC join the internet online game without port restriction.
+Make the home PC join the Internet online game without port restriction.

 For example, due to some port restriction, when playing the online games, you can login normally but cannot join a team with other players.
-To solve this problem, set your PC as a DMZ host with all ports open.
+To solve this problem, set your PC as a DMZ with all ports opened.